Employment Opportunities

 - In collaboration with the Outreach Team, facilitate outreach events and field work for the assigned geographic region.

-- In collaboration with the Education Services Lead, connects members to academic services provided through the Training Fund (including tutoring English language learning and basic skills).
+- In collaboration with the Navigation Services Lead, connects members to academic services provided through the Training Fund (including tutoring English language learning and basic skills).

 - Reviews application materials, inform members of rights and responsibilities in regards to receiving funding and maintain member confidentiality.